andrej-a/notification-library/README.md

 Easy way to integrate notifications into your application.

 ```
-import { AlertPortal, instance } from 'alertor-library'
+import { AlertContainer, alertService } from 'alertor-library'
 ```

 This is literally all you need.